-When Mr. Greenquist joined the Company in November 2013, he received a grant of 250,000 shares of restricted stock under the 2007 Plan on November 15, 2013.
-25% of these restricted shares will vest on November 15, 2014, and the remaining 75% of these restricted shares will vest in six equal increments semi-annually thereafter through the fourth anniversary of the grant date, subject to Mr. Greenquist's continued employment with the Company.
+On December 15, 2014, Mr. Polizzi received 10,000 shares of restricted stock under the 2007 Plan.
+25% of these restricted shares will vest on December 15, 2015, and the remaining 75% of these restricted shares will vest in six equal increments semi-annually thereafter through the fourth anniversary of the grant date, subject to Mr. Polizzi's continued employment with the Company.